pr4th4meshh/MERN-real-estate-app/client/README.md

 - Add Property: Registered users can add properties for rent or sale.
 - Contact Owner: Users can contact property owners through email provided in the listings.
 - Manage Profile: Users can edit their profiles and manage their property listings.
-- Edit Listings: Users can edit their property listings by navigating to their profile.
+- Edit Listings: Users can edit their property listings by navigating to their profile and editing.

 ## Screenshots of the project